 Aircraft counterbores typically have a standard chucking shank size, such as 1/4 in., 1/2 in., etc., and are often configured for nonferrous materials, such as aluminum, that are frequently found in aircraft.

 Cap screw counterbores provide a recess or spot face for the head of a standard socket head cap screw.
 Similarly, fillister head screw counterbores have a recess or spot face for the head of a fillister head screw.

 Blade counterbores use straight blade-like protrusions from the side of the body to cut the counterbore.

 Back counterbores are designed so that the bore extends through the body of the material, so that the counterbored surface is on the opposite side of the counterbore chuck or holder.

 Counterbores are available in a wide range of material designs, some of which are better at performing specific cutting functions.
-High-speed steel is the most common material used because it is an efficient, cost effective cutter for general applications.
+High-speed steel is the most common material used because it is an efficient, cost-effective cutter for general applications.
 Cobalt steel counterbores are somewhat harder than high-speed steel and are often used for counter boring in stainless steel and other alloys.
-Carbide counterbores and carbide-tipped counterbores much harder than high speed steel, and therefore last longer and wear less.
-Industrial diamond grades such as polycrystalline diamond (PCD) provide very long life, and are used for special applications such as very high-speed cutting of hard materials.
+Carbide counterbores and carbide-tipped counterbores are much harder than high speed steel and, therefore, last longer and wear less.
+Industrial diamond grades such as polycrystalline diamond (PCD) provide very long life and are used for special applications such as very high-speed cutting of hard materials.